Missing child found in Florida teacher’s home - NewsBreak

 Missing child found in Florida teacher’s home

-TAMPA, Fla.
-(WFLA) — A Florida teacher was arrested for concealing a missing child inside her home, according to the Charlotte County Sheriff’s Office.‘I live in the basement’: Airbnb stay turns chaotic for bachelorette party
+TAMPA, Fla. ( WFLA ) — A Florida teacher was arrested for concealing a missing child inside her home, according to the Charlotte County Sheriff’s Office.

 Investigators said Simpson picked the boy up from an unknown location and concealed him inside her home while having knowledge of his missing or endangered status.
 Authorities did not immediately reveal Simpson’s motive for her actions.

-Once authorities located the boy, Simpson was placed under arrest for interfering with the custody of a minor.
+Once authorities located the boy, Simpson was arrested on allegations of interfering with the custody of a minor.
 According to the sheriff’s office, Simpson is currently employed by Charlotte County Public Schools.

 An investigation is ongoing.
 Anyone with information is asked to contact the Charlotte County Sheriff’s Office at 941-639-2101.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.